erikbra/grate/docs/ConfigurationOptions/FolderConfiguration.md

 Simply specify the folders you want to override in the `--folders` parameter.
 The ones you don't mention, will remain configured as default.

-An example, if you want to use a folder `tables` to keeep you `up` scripts in, use the following argument to grate:
+An example, if you want to use a folder `tables` to keep you `up` scripts in, use the following argument to grate:

 ```bash
 $ grate --folders up=tables